Immigration Frequently Asked Questions

 Can – and must – the District release my student’s “directory information” to federal immigration officials?

 Under FERPA, the District has designated certain categories of information as “directory information,” which may be released without prior parental consent.
-Directory information includes information such as student and family names, contract information, and photographs.
+Directory information includes information such as student and family names, contact information, and photographs.
 However, FERPA does not require the District to release this information, it only says that the District may do so.
 One important right that parents have is to opt-out of having any of their child’s information considered “directory information.”
 Parents must notify their student’s school principal within 20 days of registration if they would like to opt-out of having their student’s directory information shared.

 What does the District do to ensure that no student or family is discriminated against or harassed because of their race, ethnicity, religion, sexual orientation, national origin, or other protected classification?